ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 For that, you just need to paste a GitHub token in the Codeberg field, ensuring that the token has at least read access to all aspects you want transferred.
 GitLab transfers issues, pull requests, tags, and releases by default, with even more possible through provision of a GitHub access token.
 In both cases, transfer can take some time (10-20 minutes or more), following which all issues will appear exactly as on GitHub, but generally minus the hyperlinks described above.
-Other code hosting platforms like [SourceHut](https://sr.ht/), or the distributed hosting system [tangled](https://tangled.org/) do not provide facilities for directly transferring or mirroring issues or pull requests.
+Other code hosting platforms like [SourceHut](https://sr.ht/), or the distributed hosting system [tangled](https://tangled.org/) do not provide facilities for directly transferring or mirroring issues or pull requests (and in fact generally don't even have such things, as they really are specific to the GitHub platform; [SourceHut](https://sr.ht), for example, implements its own systems of "todos" and "patches".)

 ## Managing one repository across multiple platforms